ChronoLogic12/tippy-tea-subscription/README.md

 ### Mailing

-The subscribe to mailing page contains a form with a single field for the users email.
+The subscribe to mailing page contains a form with a single field for the user's email.
 If the user is logged in and already has an email address associated with their profile this field will be pre filled.
 Filling in the field and selecting register will add that address to the mailing list.
-If the entered email address is already part of the mailing list the user wil receive a toast message to inform them of this and no action will be taken.
+If the entered email address is already part of the mailing list the user will receive a toast message to inform them of this and no action will be taken.

 <p align="center">
     <img src="readme-assets\newsletter.PNG" width="300px"/>
 </p>

 The unsubscribe from mailing list page uses the same form from the subscribe page and is also pre filled if the user is logged in and has a registered email address.
 Filling in the field and selecting submit will remove that address from the mailing list if it is present.
-If the entered email address is not present in the mailing list the user wil receive a toast message to inform them of this and no action will be taken.
+If the entered email address is not present in the mailing list the user will receive a toast message to inform them of this and no action will be taken.

 <p align="center">
     <img src="readme-assets\newsletter-unsubscribe.PNG" width="300px"/>